Revolutionary Nuclei

 Revolutionary Nuclei (RN; Επαναστατικοί Πυρήνες, Epanastatikoi Pyrines), also known as Revolutionary Cells, was an armed far-left political group in Greece.
-The group was responsible for or credibly suspected of committing twelve acts of terrorism between 1996–2000.
-Designated as terrorist group by the European Union and the United Kingdom.
+The group was responsible for or credibly suspected of committing twelve acts of terrorism between 1996 and 2000.
+Revolutionary Nuclei was designated as terrorist group by the European Union and the United Kingdom.

 Origins

 The Revolutionary Nuclei are thought to be the offshoot of a previous terrorist group known as the Revolutionary People's Struggle (ELA).
 The ELA dissolved in the early 1990s, and the Revolutionary Nuclei emerged in 1995 and remained heavily active through 2000.
 After a long hiatus, the group was credited with also carrying out an attack in 2009.
 This group opposed US military occupation and involvement in Greece.
 Both the Revolutionary Nuclei and its preceding Revolutionary People's Struggle were leftist groups.
 Both of these leftist terrorist groups opposed capitalism.

 The prevalence of left-wing terrorist organizations in Greece is thought to be a backlash to the military rule that prevailed until 1974.